Google Tag Manger (GTM) Cheatsheet

 observe dom changes

-Use class ID for best practice
+Use the ID for best practice

-Confine test to Specific page
+Confine trigger to Specific page

 Set trigger to fire on some visibility events